|Kersti Kaljulaid (Non-partisan, since October 2016)

 |What Mr Ratas said on Brexit||“The UK will be an important partner for Estonia and an ally in both the economic and security spheres in the future as well.
 This is affirmed, among other things, by the fact that a NATO multinational battalion under their leadership will be stationed in Estonia soon”

 “It is in our collective interest that the UK remain close to the EU.
 To be sure, Britain will want a tailor-made arrangement with us.”

 “A close relationship between the UK and the EU is a matter of common interest.
 The United Kingdom is and will remain an important European country in both political and economic terms and an essential partner in the field of security.
 However, there are no benefits without responsibilities – access to the internal market is linked to full acceptance of the four fundamental freedoms,”

-The Government wants to keep the state firmly rooted in the European Union and NATO and plans to spend at least 2.0% of GDP on defence.
+The government also plans to sell off state assets.
+It also wants to keep close to NATO and plans to spend at least 2.0% of GDP on defence.

 Sign up to receive analysis on policy developments across our specialist sectors

 For more information about how Whitehouse can help you, please contact:

 m: +44 (0)7502 327092